-BEST PRACTICE RECOMMENDATION ADDRESSED LINK TO RESOURCE regulations, establishing mandatory review and approval timeframes for land and B.3 encouraging the expedition of internal processes.
-3. Training & Education for Elected Officials: Elected and appointed officials can benefit significantly from training and education on land use issues and best practices.
+BEST PRACTICE RECOMMENDATION ADDRESSED LINK TO RESOURCE 2.
+Mandatory Time Limits: Whether statutorily required or defined in local regulations, establishing mandatory review and approval timeframes for land use applications is a common practice and ensures due process.
+Contrary to some interpretation, establishing a mandatory timeline for review does not ensure approval or delude the quality of the review; it moves a process along in a formal manner, ensuring all participants are aware of what the expectations are, and providing clear parameters on what is allowed and what is not.
+It is a consistent way to get to yes - or no- quicker. es Recommendation VI.B.2 and B.3 encouraging the expedition of internal process- 2006 Zucker Systems Audit for Maui County Montana State Zoning Statutes Development Review in Local GovernmentBenchmarking Best Practices 3.
+Training & Education for Elected Officials: Elected and appointed officials can benefit significantly from training and education on land use issues and best practices.
 Such training enables decision-makers serving on commissions, committees and boards to better understand the impacts of their actions, their role in mandated and voluntary processes, and encourages innovation by expanding perspective.
 Many communities coordinate trainings and workshops for elected and appointed officials involved in land use processes and decisions, provide reference materials and support conference attendance and continued education opportunities to ensure an active and engaged body.
 This approach to continued education and training approach can assist Maui County in making the economic case for certain changes to Title 19, and would also promote greater understanding of roles and responsibilities within the existing (and proposed) administrative framework of the code.
-Recommendations VI.A.1 and A.3 to complete a fiscal analysis of existing and desired land uses to help determine future land use needs and supporting the rebuilding of trust between the County, citizens, communities, and stakeholders, and between county depart- Assistance Program Pennsylvania Department of Community and Economic Development - Community Planning and Development Resources
+Recommendations VI.A.1 and A.3 to complete a fiscal analysis of existing and desired land uses to help determine future land use needs and supporting the rebuilding of trust between the County, citizens, communities, and stakeholders, and between county departments.
+The Montana Community Technical Assistance Program Pennsylvania Department of Community and Economic Development - Community Planning and Development Resources Colorado Department of Local Affairs - Community Planning and Development Training Opportunities